 So How Do You Decide?

 It is difficult to compare Medicare and work insurance plans because they can both offer a variety of options.
-The best way to know if Medicare or your work insurance plan is better for you is by scheduling an appointment with one of our licensed Medicare insurance consultants.
-Our approach allows us to take the time to understand your needs and goals and help you enroll in the plan that is the best for you.
+The best way to know if Medicare or your work insurance plan is better for you is by scheduling an appointment with one of our Licensed Insurance Consultants.
+Our approach allows us to take the time to understand your needs and goals and help you enroll in a plan that is appropriate for your needs.
 There are never any fees for any of our services.